Alberto Giacometti: Walking Man and other human figures

 Giacometti is best known for the bronze sculptures of tall, thin human figures, made in the years 1945 to 1960.
 Giacometti was influenced by the impressions he took from the people hurrying in the big city.
 People in motion he saw as "a succession of moments of stillness".

 The emaciated figures are often interpreted as an expression of the existential fear, insignificance and loneliness of mankind.
 The mood of fear in the period of the 1940s and the Cold War is reflected in this figure.
 It feels sad, lonely and difficult to relate to.

 Death

 Giacometti died in 1966 of heart disease (pericarditis) and chronic obstructive pulmonary disease at the Kantonsspital in Chur, Switzerland.
 His body was returned to his birthplace in Borgonovo, where he was interred close to his parents.

 With no children, Annette Giacometti became the sole holder of his property rights.
 She worked to collect a full listing of authenticated works by her late husband, gathering documentation on the location and manufacture of his works and working to fight the rising number of counterfeited works.
-When she died in 1993, the Fondation Giacometti was set up by the French state.
+When she died in 1993, the Fondation Alberto et Annette Giacometti was set up by the French state.

-In May 2007 the executor of his widow's estate, former French foreign minister Roland Dumas, was convicted of illegally selling Giacometti's works to a top auctioneer, Jacques Tajan, who was also convicted.
-Both were ordered to pay €850,000 to the Alberto and Annette Giacometti Foundation.
+In May 2007, the executor of his widow's estate, former French foreign minister Roland Dumas, was convicted of illegally selling Giacometti's works to a top auctioneer, Jacques Tajan, who was also convicted.
+Both were ordered to pay €850,000 to the Fondation Alberto et Annette Giacometti.